WPB Anders: History

 The vehicle was designed to replace the Polish Army's remaining inventory of obsolete BWP-1 fighting vehicles family, the first prototype being publicly shown in 2010, at the MSPO Kielce defense industry exhibition.
 During its first presentation, the vehicle was shown in its fire support configuration (wóz wsparcia ogniowego), armed with a 120-mm tank gun.
 The media referred to this vehicle as a "light tank".
 Later, the same vehicle was shown configured as an infantry fighting vehicle (bojowy wóz piechoty) with a KTO Rosomak Hitfist-30P turret.
 A more advanced IFV prototype is expected to be shown at the 2011 MSPO Kielce exhibition.
 Further variants, such as command and control, medical evacuation, combat-engineering and self-propelled anti-aircraft gun are also planned.

 Technical details

 In its basic configuration the vehicle has a STANAG 4569 protection level of 3; this can be increased to level 5 with a planned add-on armor system.

 Variants

 Developed by OBRUM for Polish Armed Forces as part of the Universal Modular Tracked Platform (UMTP)-family.
-To the date, OBRUM have been developed infantry fighting vehicle base on Anders chassis, and furthermore developing versions including engineering vehicles, command and control, ammunition wagons and medical vehicles etc.
+As of 2016 OBRUM have developed an infantry fighting vehicle based on the Anders chassis, and are furthermore developing versions including engineering vehicles, command and control, ammunition wagons and medical vehicles, etc.